Signal Intelligence Regiment (KONA): NAK 953

-Up to September 1944, NAK 953 was subordinated to NAA 3 of KONA 1, but at that time it was moved to the west, leaving behind only its interpreters and crypt analysts, who continued to serve on the Eastern front.
+Up to September 1944, NAK 953 was subordinated to NAA 3 of KONA 1, but at that time it was moved to the west, leaving behind only its interpreters and cryptanalysts, who continued to serve on the Eastern front.

 NAK Benold

 NAK Benold, named after its commanding officer, was composed of specialists of various kinds who had been drawn from the signal intelligence companies subordinate to KONA 1.
 As a company it formed part of the NAA 3.

 NAK Preuss

 NAK Preuss, taking its name as did NAK Benold, from its CO, was formed from forces withdrawn from other units of KONA 1.
 This close range signal company was, in contrast to other companies, subordinated directly to KONA HQ.

-Kona 2
+KONA 2

 KONA 2 operated in Warsaw, Barysaw, Orsha, Vitebsk, Smolensk, Minsk, Grodno, then Szczytno, Gdańsk and finally Holstein.
 The KONA 2 organization is not known in detail.
 It had the following order of battle: